digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

     > Photo of the ignition coil pack plug on a S1 Falcon, post removal

-1. depending on your series and whether you have a long extension bar:
+1. Depending on your series and whether you have a long extension bar:
     1. If you have a Series 1 and a extension bar and a magnet stick:
         - Remove the rear most (driver side rear) bolt by feeding the extension bar between cylinders 4 & 5 on the intake manifold
         - Remove the middle-rear (passenger side rear) bolt by feeding a small socket wrench (1/4" drive recommended) and a short extension under cylinder 5